oscarchang1226/hackerrank/README.md

-# HackerRank Problems
+# Programming Challenges

-This repository contains my attempts for HackerRank problems.
+This repository contains my attempts for programming problems from Hackerrank & Leetcode.